|Other Names||Cell cycle checkpoint control protein RAD9A, hRAD9, DNA repair exonuclease rad9 homolog A, RAD9A|

 Provided below are standard protocols that you may find useful for product applications.

 Rad9 is highly similar to Schizosaccharomyces pombe rad9, a cell cycle checkpoint protein required for cell cycle arrest and DNA damage repair in response to DNA damage.
 This protein is found to possess 3' to 5' exonuclease activity, which may contribute to its role in sensing and repairing DNA damage.
 It forms a checkpoint protein complex with RAD1 and HUS1.
 This complex is recruited by checkpoint protein RAD17 to the sites of DNA damage, which is thought to be important for triggering the checkpoint-signaling cascade.
+Use of alternative polyA sites has been noted for this protein.

 If you have any additional inquiries please email technical services at email@example.com.